hunanhjx/E3-1230v2_GTX760_OpenCore/README.md

 # E3-1230v2_GTX760_OpenCore
-A EFI based on OpenCore for PCs with Intel IvyBridge and Nvidia Kepler video card.
+A EFI based on OpenCore for PCs with Intel Ivy Bridge and Nvidia Kepler video card.

 ## Languages